 Puddles, standing water and damp areas are breeding grounds for mosquitoes and they will take every opportunity they are presented with to take up residence in your yard.
-With diseases like EEE and West Nile concerning experts for the 2020 season, be sure to tip out water after rain or storms and flip over any receptacles where it could linger.
+With diseases like West Nile concerning experts for the 2021 season, be sure to tip out water after rain or storms and flip over any receptacles where it could linger.

 Mosquito backyard hot-spots:

 Beach or lake equipment like boats, canoes or kayaks

 Be diligent about dumping water once a week or whenever it rains.
 Swimming pools are usually free from mosquitoes if they are maintained properly.

 Taking on Ticks